nirmalparmarphd/TCR_DeepLearning/README.md

 Example Output

 ```
-StandardScaler was fitted with feature names
+StandardScaler was fitted with a feature name
   warnings.warn(
 ----------------------------------------------------------------------
- This is ANN model trained to predict a 'Interfacial Temperature Difference - d(Ti) [C]' and a 'Total Temperature Difference - d(T) [C]' due to the Thermal Contact Resistence (TCR) accros different metalic composite pairs.
+ This is an ANN model trained to predict an 'Interfacial Temperature Difference - d(Ti) [C]' and a 'Total Temperature Difference - d(T) [C]' due to the Thermal Contact Resistance (TCR) across different metallic composite pairs.

         # for prediction
         >>> prediction = tcr_prediction(data)